Child Friendly Leeds

 Given its focus on relationships, restorative practice has broad applications across the range of agencies working with people.
 The local authority and partners use restorative principles and behaviours with colleagues as well as children and families, to develop positive working relationships.
 For example, we use ‘check-in’ circles at the beginning of meetings, where everybody is invited to participate in a conversation, which does not have to be work related.
 This encourages wider contributions during the meeting.

-How are we doing it
+How we are doing it

 Restorative practices are an important part of the way in which we support families to become better equipped to solve their difficulties and address challenges.